 - A young person, in full-time education, caring for a family member,

 - A home carer with a list of eight, ’15 minute visits’ between 10am and midday, and

 - A manager with 25 ‘reports’, an inbox with 240 unread emails and pressure from their Senior Leadership Team boss to get all the annual performance appraisals done by the deadline.

 Princeton University Theological Seminary 1973.
 The experiment was carried out by John Darley and Daniel Batson, and you can read the original Journal of Personality and Social Psychology paper here: “From Jerusalem to Jericho”.

 To set the scene there are a couple of things you need to know.
-First is the Parable of the Good Samaritan.
-If you are unfamiliar with this, have a look at Luke 10: 29-37, but the basics of the The Good Samaritan story are:
+First is the Parable of the Good Samaritan (see image from the Balthasar von Cortbemde above).
+If you are unfamiliar with the parable, have a look at Luke 10: 29-37, but the basics of the The Good Samaritan story are:

 - A man is travelling from Jerusalem to Jericho,

 - He is attacked by robbers and left for dead by the side of the road,

 - A priest passed by, ignored the man and went past,